-Politicians, intellectuals, artists and academics who lived abroad joined their voices to tell the world that the colonels were violating human rights and were holding Greece captive in their ruthless regime.
+Politicians, intellectuals, artists, and academics who lived abroad raised their voices in unison in telling the world about the human rights violations by colonels and and how they were holding Greeks captive, so to say, through their ruthless regime’s scheme.

-The left wing and democratic elements of Greek society were naturally opposed to the junta from the start.
-Militant groups formed in 1968, both in exile and in Greece, to promote democratic rule.
+The left wing and democratic elements of Greek society were naturally opposed to the junta right from the start.
+Militant groups formed in 1968 both in exile and in Greece to promote democratic rule.

-Panagoulis set off a bomb at a point of the coastal road where the limousine carrying Papadopoulos had to slow down, but the bomb failed to harm Papadopoulos.
+Panagoulis set off a bomb at a strategic point of the coastal road at which Papadopoulos’ vehicle would be forced to slow down.
+However, the bomb failed to injure Papadopoulos.

-Panagoulis was captured a few hours later in a nearby sea cave, as the boat that would have let him escape the scene of the attack had not shown up.
+Panagoulis was captured a few hours later in a nearby sea cave after his escape boat had not shown up.

 The perpetrator was transported to the Greek Military Police (EAT-ESA) headquarters where he was questioned, beaten, and tortured.
-He was sentenced to death three months later but served for five years and was saved because the junta fell before his execution.
+He was sentenced to death three months later but served for five years and was shown mercy because the junta fell before his execution.

 The junta fades